HMS Pearl (1762): Alexandria

 In January 1801, a large force of 16,000 troops and more than 100 vessels was assembled in Malta in preparation for an invasion of French-occupied Ottoman Egypt.
 The escorting fleet, to which Pearl was attached, was commanded by her former captain, Elphinstone, by this time a vice-admiral.
 The expedition arrived in Aboukir Bay on 1 February 1801.
 The subsequent Battle of Alexandria was brought to a successful conclusion when the French surrendered on 2 September, following a protracted siege.
 In 1850, a general service medal with the clasp "Egypt" was retrospectively awarded to the surviving members of Pearl's crew, for their part in the campaign.

-While cruising with the 32-gun fifth-rate HMS Santa Teresa on 28 February, Pearl took a Genoese merchant ship on its way home, laden with goods from Marseilles.
+While cruising with the 32-gun fifth-rate HMS Santa Teresa on 28 February, Pearl took a Genoese merchant ship on its way home, laden with goods from Marseille.
 The two British frigates later managed to save some cargo from a sinking Genoese tartan and a French tartan that had been scuttled.
-Both ships were out of Marseilles.
+Both ships were out of Marseille.
 On 20 March, a French ship bound for Alexandria was intercepted and captured by Pearl, Santa Teresa and the 40-gun heavy frigate, HMS Minerve.

 With the 16-gun sloop HMS Peterel and 14-gun brig HMS Victorieuese, Pearl seized a Genoese ship carrying arms to Alexandria on 29 April.
 The three British ships took a French aviso, also going to Alexandria, on the same day.
 On 1 July, Pearl took a small privateer.